 And, downhill running is no different.

-Simply put, you can’t expect to become efficient at downhill running, unless you’re prepared to set aside some training time to deliberately practice running downhill.
+Put simply, you can’t expect to become efficient, unless you’re prepared to set aside some training time to deliberately practice running downhill.

-Not only will downhill running make you more efficient, it will better prepare your muscles for the unique demands of downhill running – which brings us on to the next point.
+Not only will it make you more efficient, it will better prepare your muscles for the unique demands of downhill running – which brings us on to the next point.

-#2 It protects against the loss of running efficiency during undulating races
+#2 It protects against reduced running efficiency during undulating races

 Consider this…if you’re racing on an undulating course – particularly if it’s a long distance race – the downhill sections will reduce your running efficiency.